RWU-R2M/r2m_rover_dashboard/docs/getting-started/installation.md

 - **Auto-Refresh:** Most modules auto-refresh; you can change the interval in settings.
 - **Error Handling:** Errors are shown as notifications; retry or check your connection if needed.
 - **Layout:** Drag and resize modules to customize your dashboard.
 Reset layout from the dashboard menu if needed.
-- **Settings:** Access global settings from the top bar for refresh intervals and preferences.

----

-## Troubleshooting
-- If the dashboard is not updating, check your backend connection and API status.
-- Use the reset layout option if modules are not displaying correctly.
-- For persistent issues, check browser console logs or contact your system administrator.

----

-For more details, see the module-specific documentation or contact your system administrator.